-For any information on the Belmont Lake Preserve new home and golf community, visit belmontlakepreserve.com.
+For more information on the Belmont Lake Preserve new home community in Rocky Mount, visit belmontlakepreserve.com.